-This frame is deprecated and will not be included in release 2.x.
+This frame has been removed as of release 2.0.0.
 Please see the old docs.

-- exp-lookit-video to play a video and optional audio, with more configurability & better timing precision for the recording - exp-lookit-calibration to show a calibration stimulus at specific locations, again with more configurability and better timing precision
+- exp-lookit-video to play a video and optional audio, with more configurability & better timing precision for the recording.
+(Update guide) - exp-lookit-calibration to show a calibration stimulus at specific locations, again with more configurability and better timing precision (Update guide)